swung-research/3d-csem-open-source-landscape/model-block/README.md

                  invalid_netcdf=True, engine='h5netcdf')
 ```

+=> **PETGEM**: Please save data as `data.conj()`.
+PETGEM has, as far as I could
+see, the opposite Fourier definition than custEM/emg3d/SimPEG.
+It is best we
+save it all with the same definition.

 ## Info

-Every code should store its info directly in the data (`survey.attrs[]`) under
+Every code should store its info directly in the data (`survey.attrs[]`) as
-the following keywords:
-- 'runtime': Elapsed real time (wall time), in s
-- 'cputime'; Total runtime, in s (for parallel comp. much higher than runtime)
-- 'nthreads': Number of threads used
-- 'maxram': Max RAM used
-- 'ncell': Number of cells (for emg3d/SimPEG)
-- 'nedges': Number of edges (for custEM/PETGEM)
-- 'machine': Machine info, e.g. "laptop with an i7-6600U CPU@2.6 GHz (x4) and
-  16 GB of memory, using Ubuntu 18.04"
-- 'version': Version number of your code
-- 'date': Date, use `datetime.today().isoformat()`
+shown in the code snippet above.

 **Please make sure to add all info-data as indicated!**